jonalfarlinga/portfolio/README.md

 9. Upload new Publish profile from Function App to Github Secrets
 10. Push the repository to `main` and alloy the Actions to run.

-Finally, I created ARM Templates for deploying the necessary resources automatically.
-There were some settings that could not be set by template, and I created a step-by-step process for redploying the site.

 ### Azure Resource Diagram
 ![Azure resources diagram](./public/img/App_diagram.png)